Tight Bounds on the Smallest Eigenvalue of the Neural Tangent Kernel for Deep ReLU Networks: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the anonymous reviewers for their helpful comments.
 MM was partially supported by the 2019 Lopez-Loreta Prize.
 QN and GM acknowledge support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no 757983).
+MM would like to thank Simone Bombari, Adel Javanmard and Mahdi Soltanolkotabi for helpful discussions concerning the edit of Lemmas \ref{lem:Fk_vs_Fk_tilde} and \ref{lem:svmin_Fk_tilde_Khatri_Rao}.